shundhammer/qdirstat/scripts/pkg-tools/README.md

 qdirstat-cache-writer -l / /tmp/qdirstat-$USER/root.cache.gz
 ```

-If you do this without root permissions, you will get some warnings.
-You can
+If you do this without root permissions, you will get some warnings because
+some directories are accessible only with root permissions.
+You can safely
-safely ignore them, but of course you will not see the complete system in the
+ignore those warnings, but of course you will not see the complete system in
-result; you may miss some unpackaged files (which may or may not be important
+the result; you may miss some unpackaged files (which may or may not be
-to you).
+important to you).

 ### Keeping Expensive Data